 The evening opened with an official welcome from the federal government by Toronto Danforth MP, Julie Dabrusin, followed by a performance of “O Canada”, sung in Mohawk by Six Nations actor/singer, Cherie Maracle.
 Ms. Maracle then performed two powerful indigenous songs: an Obijway “Gathering Song”, and “The Woman’s Honour Song”, by Jennifer Kreisberg.

-We were thrilled to present another world premiere to open the second half of our concert: renowned jazz guitarist Michael Occhipinti’s arrangement (his first for choir) of Bruce Cockburn’s “Waiting For A Miracle”, with soloists Chrissy Doig, Judy MacDougall and Tonatiuh Abrego, and our band: Michael guitarist Occhipinti, pianist Elizabeth Acker, bassist Rob Clutton and drummer Jamie Drake, drums.
+We were thrilled to present another world premiere to open the second half of our concert: renowned jazz guitarist Michael Occhipinti’s arrangement (his first for choir) of Bruce Cockburn’s “Waiting For A Miracle”, featuring soloists Judy MacDougall, Chrissy Doig and Tonatiuh Abrego.
 Our next selection, Ottawa composer Elise Letourneau‘s award-winning “Peace Prayer”, a tribute to the great Ray Charles, was performed with piano, guitar, bass and drums.
-Our tenors and basses then performed the chant-like “Yuletide Fires”, composed by the celebrated B.C. choral director, Diane Loomer.
-“Un Canadien Errant” (also known as “Un Acadien Errant”) was written by Antoine Gerin-Lajoie in 1842 about the pain of exile.
-We performed Kingston composer, Mark Sirett’s plaintive setting with piano accompaniment.
-Another Acadian selection about the longing for home followed: the poignant “Le Voyageur”, by Angèle and Albert Arsenault, and recorded by PEI’s Barachois.
-This ballad was arranged and performed for our concert by Jacques Arsenault (voice, accordion), with Jennifer Routhier and Tonatiuh Abrego.
-Elise Letourneau‘s kitchen-party setting of Confederation poet William Wilfrid Campbell’s poem, “A Canadian Folk Song” picked up the mood, accompanied by Liz Acker, piano, Jamie Drake, spoons and Jacques Arsenault, accordion.
-Our second audience sing-along began with our annual tradition of singing Irving Berlin’s classic, “White Christmas”, featuring soloist Tom Roedding, followed by the beloved carol, Franz Gruber’s exquisite “Silent Night”.
-We then performed the soulful Pentatonix choral arrangement of Montreal-born poet and singer-songwriter Leonard Cohen‘s iconic “Hallelujah”, featuring Jamie Drake, cajon.
+Our tenors and basses then performed the chant-like “Yuletide Fires” by B.C. choral director, Diane Loomer.
+We performed Kingston composer, Mark Sirett’s plaintive setting of “Un Canadien Errant” (also known as “Un Acadien Errant”), written by Antoine Gerin-Lajoie in 1842 about the pain of exile.
+Another Acadian selection about the longing for home followed: the poignant “Le Voyageur”, by Angèle and Albert Arsenault, recorded by PEI’s Barachois.
+This ballad was arranged and performed (voice, accordion) for our concert by Jacques Arsenault.
+Elise Letourneau‘s kitchen-party setting of Confederation poet William Wilfrid Campbell’s poem, “A Canadian Folk Song” picked up the mood.
+After our audience sing-along, we performed the soulful Pentatonix choral arrangement of Montreal-born Leonard Cohen‘s iconic “Hallelujah”.
 “River”, by one of Canada’s most legendary songwriters, Joni Mitchell, is another truly iconic ode – to both heartbreak and to winter in Canada.
-Our performance of Jenny Crober‘s choral arrangement of another iconic ode, “River”, by one of Canada’s most legendary songwriters, Joni Mitchell, featured soloist Jenny Sardone with Michael Occhipinti, guitar, Elizabeth Acker, piano, Rob Clutton, bass and Jamie Drake, drums.
-All of our performers finished off this celebratory evening with the renowned composer and organist, Paul Halley’s “Song For Canada”, a rousing anthem in praise of the beauty of our country.
+Our performance of Jenny Crober‘s choral arrangement of another iconic ode, “River”, by one of Canada’s most legendary songwriters, Joni Mitchell, featured soloist Jenny Sardone.
+Our entire ‘cast’ finished off this celebratory evening with the renowned composer and organist, Paul Halley’s “Song For Canada”, a rousing anthem in praise of the beauty of our country.